Levlidian/The-Ascension-Engine/Jujutsu Ascension Engine/README_Jujutsu_Ascension_Engine_v2.txt

 - Updates a Story Card called “Sorcerer Appraisal”

 You simply play the story.
+But you may state 'You Steady your breathing' to activate the card generation

 ====================================================
 CORE DATA STORED BY THE ENGINE